March 4th 2018 – By: William Larsen – Civilians News – “News For All Views”

 Now with that being said, under the premise of, “equal constitutional protection,” a family in Texas sued the public school system, in 1973.
-This lawsuit, basically stated how the family felt their high school, which was in a poorer school district, was inequitable, compared to nearby public schools.
+This lawsuit was brought forth by the Rodriguez family, who believed their public school, was inequitable, in comparison to other nearby public schools.

 The exact differences, between the schools, is listed below: Wikipedia; https://en.wikipedia.org/wiki/San_Antonio_Independent_School_District_v._Rodriguez

 - Classroom space: North East had 70.36 square feet (6.537 m2) per student; Edgewood had 50.4 square feet (4.68 m2) per student

 - Library books: North East had 9.42 books per student; Edgewood had 3.9 books per student

 - Teacher/Pupil Ratio: North East’s ratio was 1/19; Edgewood’s was 1/28

 - Counselor/Pupil Ratio: North East’s was 1/1,553 children; Edgewood’s was 1/5,672 (the nearby Alamo Heights district had a 1/1,319 ratio)

 As you can see, there’s differences in the high school’s funding, but the premise of this case, basically lays the foundation for how public schools are funded today.